 The school is managed by a Board of Directors which consists of representatives from the London Welsh Community, this is called The Welsh Schools Trust Limited (Registered office address – 73 Cornhill, London, United Kingdom, EC3V 3QQ)

-It takes responsibility for the way the school is led, sympathetic to its founding principles of ensuring the delivery of a high standard, bilingual education to all pupils.
+It takes responsibility for the way the school is led, sympathetic to its founding principles of ensuring the school strives for a high standard, bilingual education to all pupils.

 Its key responsibilities are to focus on three core strategic functions: